linux-audit/audit-testsuite/tests_manual/syscall_module_path/README.txt

 	cd tests_manual/syscall_module_path

-2) Set up the test, which adds the tests_manual-syscall_module_path audit rule file to the /etc/audit/rules.d/ audit rule directory to log all init_module and finit_module syscalls.
+2) Set up the test, which adds the tests_manual-syscall_module_path.rules audit rule file to the /etc/audit/rules.d/ audit rule directory to log all init_module and finit_module syscalls.